Program Innovation

 Wayfinders

-Wayfinders Program is a STEAMED-based camp for K - 8 students that combines science and nature, helping kids develop environmental literacy and a love for learning.
+The Wayfinders program is a STEAMED-based camp for K-8 students that combines science and nature, helping kids develop environmental literacy and a love for learning.

-Wayfinders camps offer week-long adventures in nature, science projects, and guest lectures from professionals.
+Wayfinders camps offer week-long adventures in nature with science projects and guest lectures from professionals.

 Our camps are designed to foster a lifelong love of learning and curiosity about the world.